Meta Hits Market Capitalization of $47.61 Million (MTA)

-Meta (CURRENCY:MTA) traded up 11% against the US dollar during the 24 hour period ending at 9:00 AM Eastern on September 13th.
-One Meta coin can currently be purchased for $2.75 or 0.00004704 BTC on popular exchanges.
-During the last week, Meta has traded down 19.5% against the US dollar.
-Meta has a total market cap of $47.61 million and $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
+Meta (CURRENCY:MTA) traded 11% higher against the dollar during the 24 hour period ending at 23:00 PM E.T. on September 14th.
+One Meta coin can currently be purchased for about $2.75 or 0.00004704 BTC on major exchanges.
+In the last week, Meta has traded 19.5% lower against the dollar.
+Meta has a total market cap of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.